-The Committee has firmly accepted outreach as one of its roles, and will continue to invite candidates from the various under-represented sections of the legal community to seek appointment.
-It is looking for ways to communicate with all eligible candidates to encourage them to consider a public service through appointment to the Ontario Court of Justice.
+The Committee has firmly accepted outreach as one of its roles, and continues to invite candidates from the various under-represented sections of the legal community to seek appointment.
+The Committee will examine other ways to communicate with all eligible candidates to encourage them to consider a public service through appointment to the Ontario Court of Justice.